skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 The Zero W is based around a low-power system-on-a-chip (SoC) (1) that contains a 1 GHz single-core CPU, 512 Mb RAM and a low-power graphics chip.
 Although this hardware is slower than even a mid-range smartphone, it is surprisingly capable and is sufficient to run a fully-featured operating system.

-The board uses a micro SD card for storage (2) and takes a 5 V USB power supply (i.e. a standard phone charger) (3).
+The board uses a micro SD card for storage (2) and takes a 5 V USB power supply (i.e. a standard charger for older phones) (3).
 It has a mini HDMI port that can be used to connect a monitor or TV (4), and a micro USB port (5) for connecting a keyboard/mouse or other devices.
 It also has a wireless module that provides WiFi and Bluetooth support.
 The WiFi will be used to work with the Pi during this practical.